bgmanuel99/Algorithms/README.md

 # Algorithms
-A repository for all type of algorithms
+A repository for sorting and searching algorithms with time and space complexities